kmlefran/aiida-aimall/paper.md

 ## Substituent Properties

 Some of the workflows in `aiida-aimall` automate calculation of substituent properties from AIMAll output.
-The `SubstituentParameterWorkChain` does this automatically, and any routine AIMAll calculation can make use of this by using the `AimqbGroupParser`, which can be provided in metadata input to `AimqbCalculation` as an entry in the metadata dictionary: `metadata.options.parser_name:'aimall.group'`.
+These substituent properties have been developed by the authors.[@klg] The `SubstituentParameterWorkChain` does this automatically, and any routine AIMAll calculation can make use of this by using the `AimqbGroupParser`, which can be provided in metadata input to `AimqbCalculation` as an entry in the metadata dictionary: `metadata.options.parser_name:'aimall.group'`.
 A detailed description of the calculated substituent properties is available [in a tutorial in the documentation.](https://aiida-aimall.readthedocs.io/en/latest/tutorials/aimqbgroupcalculation.html) Integrated and graph properties are obtained.

 ## Integrations with Computational Chemistry Software